top of page

 For Reflection

-1. Do you love who hurts you?
+1. Do you love others when they hurt you?

 2. How much are you willing to suffer to do good to a soul?